natewaddoups/juice/README.md

 It's going to need more rehabilitation.
 But, to my great surprise, it mostly works.

+Grab the [latest zip file](https://github.com/natewaddoups/juice/releases/latest) and load some of the included models.
+Maximum enjoyment requires a joystick, at least for now.

 The name Juice was an homage to SodaPlay, a (defunct) browser-based contraption construction kit that provided significant inspiration for this project.